-Fig. 10.
-The burst of an argon-filled toy balloon, recorded at 12,000 frames/s. a) the bowling-pin-shaped balloon skin has begun to unwrap about 0.25 ms after the start of the burst, driving a shock wave into the surrounding air, b) 0.17 ms later, the contact surface between argon and air is revealed, and c) 0.17 ms later the primary shock front, reinforced by many secondary compressions, becomes almost spherical.
+Fig. 10 The burst of an argon-filled toy balloon, recorded at 12,000 frames/s. a The bowling-pin-shaped balloon skin has begun to unwrap about 0.25 ms after the start of the burst, driving a shock wave

 Popping the cork of a bottle of champagne does not produce the same sharp "crack" sensation described earlier, so a single explicit shock wave is not expected.
-Indeed, the gas-venting process (Fig. 11) is seen to proceed slowly enough to produce only a dispersed wave train.
+Indeed, the gasventing process (Fig. 11) is seen to proceed slowly enough to produce only a dispersed wave train.
 No SPL or other quantitative data were collected during this experiment, but by comparison with Fig. 2 the dominant frequency of this wave train appears to be higher than 20 kHz.